Richard Allen Minsky: Sex scam

-Detective-III John Metcalf, LAPD, first investigated Minsky in 1982 for the same M.O. involving 4 victims.
+Los Angeles Police Department detective John Metcalf first investigated Minsky in 1982 for the same M.O. involving 4 victims.
 Metcalf again ran across Minsky in 1998, after his release from a 2-year sentence in Massachusetts.
 According to Metcalf's testimony, Minsky preyed on women randomly selected from a phone book.
 He was able to imitate voices of various people to aid in the deception.
 Minsky would start cold calls by whispering at a barely audible level until the victim called out a name, giving him the information needed to continue the ruse.
 He would then pose as an attorney to convince them that the aforementioned loved one was in legal trouble.
 In variations of the scam, he would say that the loved one was involved in a hit and run accident that carried a mandatory two-year sentence.
 He would tell the victim that a witness would have to be bribed with sex or money in order to drop charges so that their loved one would be released from jail.
 Minsky met with the women as the so-called witness at various locations such as hotels, and sexually assaulted some of them.
 In some of the cases, he urged the victim to dress provocatively for the meeting.
 In the 1982 cases Minsky was difficult to prosecute because there was no weapon or threat of bodily injury.

 Arrests and incarceration

-Los Angeles Police Department Detective-III John Metcalf started tracking cases involving Minsky in 1982, eventually counting hundreds of victims across California, Florida, Georgia, Massachusetts, North Carolina, Pennsylvania, Virginia, and Washington.
+Metcalf eventually counted hundreds of victims across California, Florida, Georgia, Massachusetts, North Carolina, Pennsylvania, Virginia, and Washington.
 Because of Minsky's arrests in 1983, in Georgia and conviction of sodomy, sexual assault, and extortion in Georgia and Florida, Metcalf's arrest warrant was recalled in the interest of justice.
 In January 1985, Minsky pleaded no contest in a trial for the September 1982 rape of a Fort Lauderdale woman.
 In exchange for the plea bargain, Assistant Florida State Attorney John Jolly dropped related charges of extortion and grand theft.
 Broward County Circuit Judge Patti Henning sentenced Minsky to fifteen years in prison for the rape, of which he served about 11 years including time served.

 In 1994, Minsky posed as a lawyer named Dennis to lure a woman from the town of Haverhill, Massachusetts to Plum Island with information supposedly exposing an extramarital affair her husband was having.
 After he brought the victim to the island, he beat her with a plank and raped her.